Does Pet Insurance Cover Dog Poisoning? What Every Owner Needs to Know

 The ASPCA Animal Poison Control Center charges approximately $95 per consultation.
 Most comprehensive pet insurance plans reimburse this fee when it is part of treating a poisoning incident — it is considered a veterinary expense.

-Keep your receipt and include it with your claim documentation.
+Keep your receipt from the ASPCA consultation and include it with your claim documentation.
+Note the case number the ASPCA provides — this is important documentation for your insurer.

 Pre-Existing Conditions and Poisoning